FIELD MANUAL - GRID PLANNER

 3.4 Export - what comes out

 Files are named with their upload order: 01_DSC04123.jpg uploads first (lands bottom-right of your feed), 02_... second, and so on.
-Sort the files by name in Finder and just upload them top-to-bottom.
+A carousel post's photos share its number with a slide suffix - 07-1_, 07-2_, 07-3_ - so each post's slides stay together and in cover-first order.
+Sort the files by name in Finder and upload them top-to-bottom (selecting all of a carousel's slides for that one post).
 The grid you arranged is the grid you'll see on Instagram.

 3.5 Combine multiple catalogs into one grid